Website: www.aaiil.uk

 for those who benefit from the fasts of Ramadan and build in themselves the

 true spirit of Ramadan in their lives.
-The devils are chained for the person who keeps the fast because he curbs and chains his lower passions which are the
+The devils are chained for the person who keeps the fast because he curbs and chains his lower passions — which are the desires

-desires which the devil arouses to make a person fall into evil.
-The doors of
+which the devil arouses to make a person fall into evil.
+The doors of Hell are closed

 All the commandments of the Quran